-The Cockatoo is a great whistler and can learn very melodic whistles if it hears it enough.
-There are even books and audio CDs showing you how to teach your Cockatoo to whistle.
+The cockatoo is a great whistler and can learn very melodic whistles if it hears it enough.
+There are even books and YouTube videos showing you how to teach your cockatoo to whistle.
 If your bird is whistling, it’s relaxed and doesn’t feel like it’s in danger.
 It could be bored or trying to get your attention.

 You may also find your birds singing if you play a lot of music in your house or sing yourself.
 Your bird may also dance with the music if there is a strong beat.
 Singing is similar to talking, and while we may not know exactly why it’s doing it, your bird will only sing when it’s relaxed and in a good mood.

 if you hear your cockatoo hissing, there is a good chance that it feels threatened.
 Continuing to be in close range of your bird may cause it to bite you.
 If your pet starts to hiss, it’s best to move away and give it some space to settle down.